Can local particle filters beat the curse of dimensionality?: Introduction and background

 If the conditional distribution $\pi_n$ can be computed, it yields an optimal (least mean square) estimate of $X_n$ as well as a complete representation of the uncertainty in this estimate.
 Moreover, an important property of the filter is that it is recursive: $\pi_n$ depends only on $\pi_{n-1}$ and the new observation $Y_n$.
 This is crucial in practice, as it allows the filter to be implemented on-line over a long time horizon.

-In practice, however, the optimal filter is almost never directly computable: it requires the propagation of an entire conditional distribution, which generally does not admit any efficiently computable sufficient statistics.\footnote{ Important exceptions are two special cases: linear Gaussian models (which gives rise to the celebrated Kalman filter) and models with a (small) finite state space, cf.\ \cite{CMR05}.
-However, most complex models, such as those that of interest to us here, do not fall into these very limited categories. } The practical implementation of nonlinear filtering was therefore long considered to be intractable until the discovery of a class of surprisingly efficient sequential Monte Carlo algorithms, known as \emph{particle filters}, for approximating the filter.
-The simplest such algorithm simply inserts a random sampling step in the filtering recursion and approximates the filter $\pi_n$ by the resulting empirical measure $\hat\pi_n$ (cf.\ section \ref{sec:filtering} below).
+In practice, however, the optimal filter is almost never directly computable: it requires the propagation of an entire conditional distribution, which generally does not admit any efficiently computable sufficient statistics.
+The practical implementation of nonlinear filtering was therefore long considered to be intractable until the discovery of a class of surprisingly efficient sequential Monte Carlo algorithms, known as \emph{particle filters}, for approximating the filter.
+The simplest such algorithm simply inserts a random sampling step in the filtering recursion and approximates the filter $\pi_n$ by the resulting empirical measure $\hat\pi_n$ (cf. Section~\ref{sec:filtering} below).
 It is not difficult to show that this gives rise to a standard Monte Carlo error

 where $N$ denotes the number of particles.
 Moreover, a crucial insight is that the constant $C$ typically does not depend on time $n$ due to the stability property of nonlinear filters \cite{DG01,CMR05}, so that the particle filter can indeed function in an on-line fashion.
 Particle filters have proved to perform extraordinarily well in many classical applications and are widely used in practice.
 We refer to \cite{CMR05} for a detailed overview of particle filtering algorithms and their analysis.